Donders-Institute/bidscoin/docs/installation.md

 # BIDScoiner installation

-BIDScoiner can be installed on linux, windows and, presumably, on OS-X computers (this latter option has not been tested)
+BIDScoiner can be installed and should work on linux, windows and, presumably, on OS-X computers (this latter option has not been tested)

 ## Requirements
 - python 3